 About iCan Shine

-Approximately 80% of the individuals who participate in our iCan Bike programs ride a two-wheel bicycle independently by the end of our five-day programs.
-The other 20% of these individuals make tremendous progress towards this goal and leave our programs accompanied by parents and/or siblings trained as ‘spotters’ to pick up where we leave off!
+Approximately 80% of the campers who participate in the iCan Bike program ride a two-wheel bicycle independently (at least 75 feet with no assistance) by the end of the five-day camp while attending for only 75 minutes each day!
+The remaining 20% make tremendous progress towards this goal and leave our camp accompanied by parents and/or siblings trained as ‘spotters’ to pick up where we leave off!

 Registration for iCan Bike – Twin Cities Bike Camp is based on balancing each camp session with individuals of varying ages and abilities.
-There is a large array of specialized bikes that are available during camp sessions, and a balance of campers is scheduled for each session to match the various bikes.
-The camp maximum capacity is 40 campers who meet the participant requirements and apply for camp.
+The bike fleet includes various size bikes that are available during camp sessions, and a balance of campers is scheduled for each session to assure the best fit for each camper.
+The camp maximum capacity is 40 campers who apply and meet the camp participant requirements.